mgfxer/ComfyUI-FrameFX/README.md

 https://github.com/AtomicPerception/ap_Nodes/tree/main

 ## Live Prompt Interpolation
 The Live Prompt Interpolation node is also part of the Dream Zoom Workflow with auto-queue functionality in ComfyUI.
 It enables live interpolation of prompts on the fly, allowing for dynamic and smooth transitions between prompts.
-This node takes a single prompt and interpolates from the previously typed prompt over a specified number of frames, It has nice trigger functions that make sure the prompt is only registered after a specified number of frames and characters difference, ensuring that prompt changes are handled in real-time, yet not too soon, providing a fluid animation experience.
+This node takes a single prompt and interpolates from the previously typed prompt over a specified number of frames, It has trigger functions that make sure the prompt is only registered after a specified number of frames and characters difference, ensuring that prompt changes are handled in real-time, yet not too soon, providing a fluid animation experience.

 `*All of my nodes were created with AI assistance from Chat GPT and Claude.`